volution/z-run/documentation/readme.md

   especially when running from a different folder than the original one;)

-However `z-run` takes it a step further by offering the following functionalities:
+However, `z-run` takes it a step further by offering the following functionalities:

 * hierarchical menus
   -- by simply calling `z-run` without any arguments,